 Parental support is crucial in maintaining the high standard of uniform and appearance at our Academy.

 The Principal retains the right to act as the final authority in the interpretation of the dress code.
-If unsure, parents and students are advised to contact their Year Leader for clarification before purchasing an item.
+If unsure, parents and students are advised to contact their Welfare Co-ordinator for clarification before purchasing an item.

 Individual secure lockers will be provided for every student.
 Bags and coats can be stored in the locker when not needed.